 Sitting close to the speakers eliminates much of the effect of room reflections.
 So does wearing headphones.
 I have never liked either approach to listening; both seem very unnatural to me.
 And sitting too close is a bad idea from my experience.
 Now, I can only speak for the sound of large dynamic multi-driver speakers, since those are the only kinds of speakers I’ve owned for the last thirty-odd years.

-When you have multiple drivers there is a precise distance and height where the drivers blend correctly, or to be more precise, more correctly than any other distance and height.
+When you have multiple drivers there is a specific distance and height where the drivers blend correctly, or to be more precise, more correctly than any other distance and height.
 Finding the correct height and distance one should sit from one’s speakers may sound easy, but in fact it is very tricky.
 It took scores of hours of intense listening over the course of months to figure both out in my listening room.

 One thing that made it more difficult is the Hallographs themselves.
 You can tune them to achieve just the right sound, but when you move your listening position, you must retune them for that position.
 With six units that obviously became a complicated job.
 But progress was obvious from the start, so it was just a matter of keeping at it, playing as much challenging music as we could and testing testing testing.